Compliance Watch:

 Can I get overtime pay in Florida without employer approval?

-Authorization is not necessary if an employer was aware, or should have been aware of an employee working extra hours.
+Authorization is unnecessary if an employer was aware or should have been aware of an employee working extra hours.
 However, employees are not allowed to intentionally conceal overtime work from their employer.
-Furthermore, employees may face disciplinary action for working overtime without obtaining prior approval; an important consideration.
+Furthermore, employees may face disciplinary action for working overtime without obtaining prior approval, which is an important consideration.

 Does Florida have double-time pay?